putuoka/c4it-blog/content/posts/2020/034-clean-code-1-names-functions/article.md

 ---
 title: "Clean code tips - names and functions"
 path: "/blog/clean-code-names-and-functions"
-tags: ["Clean Code" , "MainArticle"]
+tags: ["Clean Code", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "I don't have to tell you why you need to write clean code.
 Here you'll see some tips about how to name things and how to structure functions"
 created: 2020-07-21
 updated: 2020-07-21
 ---